Best daily deals

 Price: $8.99

-Dead Cells is a newer roguevania style game and it’s quite good.
-It features a large interconnected world (hence the vania part), 2D platformer and action mechanics, nonlinear progression, and more.
+Dead Cells is a newer Roguevania-style game, and it’s quite good.
+It features a large interconnected world (hence the Vania part), 2D platformer and action mechanics, nonlinear progression, and more.
 Plus, you get hardware controller support, multiple software controller options, and an auto-hit mode if you want to focus more on exploration.
-The game is quite big and the playable character is cool.
-Unfortunately, this version is a little bit behind the PC iteration so some needed balancing isn’t done for this version of the game.
+The game is quite big, and the playable character is cool.
+Unfortunately, this version is a little bit behind the PC iteration, so some needed balancing isn’t done for this version of the game.
 Enjoy the difficulty because it’s a hard game.
 It also runs for $8.99 with no in-app purchases or ads.
 It’s also free through Google Play Pass if you have it.

 Endurance (and Ailment)

-Price: Free / $2.49-$7.99
+Price: Free / $0.49-$16.99

 Hoplite

-Price: Free / $2.99
+Price: Free / $3.99

 Hoplite is another older and more popular dungeon crawler.
 It uses turn-based movement and attacking for a slightly more strategic gameplay experience.
 Otherwise, it’s a classic roguelike title.
-There are randomly generated dungeons, leaderboards, Google Play Games achievements, simple controls, and plenty of challenge.
-The base game has a little over two dozen levels but there are a ton of special missions and other such things to keep you busy.
+There are randomly generated dungeons, leaderboards, Google Play Games achievements, simple controls, and plenty of challenges.
+The base game has a little over two dozen levels, but there are a ton of special missions and other things to keep you busy.
 It’s also relatively inexpensive if you spring for the premium version.
 This one is also available for free to Google Play Pass members.

 OneBit Adventure